compomics/moFF/README.md

 use `python moff.py -h`
 ```
-  --inputtsv         the input file with for MS2 peptides
+  --tsv_list         the input file with for MS2 peptides
-  --inputraw	      specify directly the  raw file
+  --raw_list	      specify directly the  raw file
-  --tol               the mass tollerance (ppm)
+  --toll               the mass tollerance (ppm)
-  --rt_w              the rt windows for xic (minutes).
+  --xic_length              the rt windows for xic (minutes).
 Default value is 3  min
-  --rt_p     	      the time windows used to get the apex for the ms2 peptide/feature  (minutes).
+  --rt_peak_win     	      the time windows used to get the apex for the ms2 peptide/feature  (minutes).
 Default value is 1
-  --rt_p_match 	      the time windows used to get the apex for machted features (minutes).
+  --rt_peak_win_match 	      the time windows used to get the apex for machted features (minutes).
 Default value is 1.5
   --raw_repo          the folder containing the raw files
   --peptide_summary   flag that allows have as output the peptided summary intensity file.
 Default is disable (0)
-  --tag_pep_sum_file  tag string that will be part of the  peptided summary intensity file name.
+  --tag_pepsum  tag string that will be part of the  peptided summary intensity file name.
 Default value is moFF_run
-  --output_folder     the target folder for the output (default is the input folder, raw_repo)
+  --loc_out     the target folder for the output (default is the input folder, raw_repo)
 ```
 For example :

-`python moff.py --inputtsv sample_folder/20080311_CPTAC6_07_6A005.txt  --raw_repo sample_folder/ --tol 1O --output_folder output_moff --peptide_summary 1 `
+`python moff.py --tsv_list sample_folder/20080311_CPTAC6_07_6A005.txt  --raw_repo sample_folder/ --toll 1O --loc_out output_moff --peptide_summary 1 `

 WARNING : the raw file names MUST be the same of the input file otherwise the script gives you an error !

-NOTE: all the parameters related to the the time windows (rt_w,rt_p, rt_p_match) are basicaly the half of the entire time windows where the apex peak is searched or the XiC is retrieved.
-For a correct rt windows, we suggest to set the **rt_p** value equal or slighly greater to the __dynamic exclusion duration set in your machine.__
+NOTE: all the parameters related to the the time windows (xic_lentgh,rt_peak_win, rt_peak_win_match) are basicaly the half of the entire time windows where the apex peak is searched or the XiC is retrieved.
+For a correct rt windows, we suggest to set the **rt_peak_win** value equal or slighly greater to the __dynamic exclusion duration set in your machine.__
-We suggest also to set the rt_p_match always slightly bigger than tha values used for rt_p
+We suggest also to set the rt_peak_win_match  always slightly bigger than tha values used for rt_peak_win

 You can also specify directly the raw file using:
-`python moff.py --inputtsv sample_folder/20080311_CPTAC6_07_6A005.txt  --inputraw sample_folder/20080311_CPTAC6_07_6A005.raw --tol 1O --output_folder output_moff`
+`python moff.py --tsv_list sample_folder/20080311_CPTAC6_07_6A005.txt  --raw_list sample_folder/20080311_CPTAC6_07_6A005.raw --toll 1O --loc_out  output_moff`

-WARNING: if the user need to use Thermo RAW file can specify them using   `--inputraw` or  `--raw_rep`.
-In case of **mzML** file the user can ONLY specify them using   `--inputraw`
+WARNING: if the user need to use Thermo RAW file can specify them using   `--raw_list` or  `--raw_repo`.
+In case of **mzML** file the user can ONLY specify them using   `--raw_list`